Good and Great Guys

 Rereading Lance Armstrong

-Armstrong comes off as an asshole throughout the book, his mom too.
+From the opening pages, Armstrong comes off as an asshole.
+It's clear who he is, his mom too.
 They seem proud of it.
 His arrogance and pride comes off even more shallow when he has his cancer revelations.
-In hindsight, as an older reader, it's so clear that Armstrong isn't a good or nice guy.
+In hindsight, as an older reader, it's clear that Armstrong isn't a good or nice guy.

-And you can see in some of the interactions Armstrong describes later in the book.
-He hasn't changed.
+The interactions Armstrong describes later in the book display how he hasn't changed.
 If you read the book as fiction, he's a very flat character.
 Outside of his determination and arrogance, he is a boring character.
-The scenes within the story are all Armstrong's. he's a boring story teller too.
+The scenes within the story show Armstrong is a boring story teller too.
+His story is structurally simple.
+Guy beats cancer and beats everyone else with his grit and hard work...
+Take away cancer and winning, and all you have is a narcissist and sociopath.

-He gives a disclaimer about cancer killing indiscriminately those who try hard and don't try hard.
-Then he goes go to describe and brag about how hard he fought cancer.
-He says he printed, bought, and read everything on cancer and could speak the lingo to the doctors, yet his descriptions in the book come off as just some jock talking about cancer.
+Armstrong gives a disclaimer about cancer killing indiscriminately.
+He suggests that it doesn't matter how hard you try.
+Then he goes to describe and brag about how hard he fought cancer.
+He says he printed, bought, and read everything on cancer and could speak the lingo to the doctors, yet his descriptions in the book come off as some jock talking about cancer.

 Game Theory of Doping